philipwalton/private-parts/README.md

   if ( _(this).shouldChangeOil() ) {
     _(this).mileageAtLastOilChange = _(this).mileage;
   } else {
-    return("No oil change is needed at this time.")
+    return('No oil change is needed at this time.')
   }
 }